-- Create access domain(s).
-For L2VPN and VPLS, you create an access domain if you provision an Ethernet-based service and want Prime Provisioning to automatically assign a VLAN for the link from the VLAN pool.
-For each Layer 2 access domain, you need a corresponding access domain object in Prime Provisioning.
-During creation, you select all the N-PE devices that are associated with this domain.
-Later, one VLAN pool can be created for an access domain.
-For detailed steps to create access domains, see Setting Up Resources, page 2-40.
-See also Creating Access Domains, page 3-10. - 2.
-Create VLAN pool(s).
+- Create VLAN pool(s).
 A VLAN pool is created for each access domain.
-For L2VPN and VPLS, you create a VLAN pool so that Prime Provisioning can assign a VLAN to the links.
+For EVC services, you create a VLAN pool so that Prime Provisioning can assign a VLAN to the links.
 VLAN ID pools are defined with a starting value and a size.
 For detailed steps to create VLAN pools, see Setting Up Resources, page 2-40.
 See also Creating VLAN Pools, page 3-10. - 3.
-Create VC pool(s).VC ID pools are defined with a starting value and a size of the VC ID pool.
+Create VC pool(s).
+VC ID pools are defined with a starting value and a size of the VC ID pool.
 A given VC ID pool is not attached to any inventory object (a provider or customer).
 Create one VC ID pool per network.
 For detailed steps to create VC pools, see Setting Up Resources, page 2-40.
-See also Creating a VC ID Pool, page 3-12.
+See also Creating a VC ID Pool, page 3-11. - 4.
+Create interface access domain: For EVC services, you create an Interface Access Domain if you provision an Ethernet-based service and want Prime Provisioning to automatically assign an EVC Outer VLAN for the link from the Outer VLAN resource pool.
+For each Layer 2 Interface Access Domain, you need a corresponding Interface Access Domain object in Prime Provisioning.
+During creation, select all the interfaces of a N-PE device that are associated with this interface access domain.
+At a later time, one EVC Outer VLAN pool can be created for this domain.